alexeypav/wangemu/README.md

 # Modified Wang Emulator

-This is a modified version of the original wangemu, forked from [jtbattle/wangemu](https://github.com/jtbattle/wangemu), added support to run as a "Real Terminal Server/Wang 2200 Multi User System" for connecting terminals over the host's serial ports and running on linux without gui/wxwidget dependencies.
+This is a modified version of the original wangemu, forked from [jtbattle/wangemu](https://github.com/jtbattle/wangemu), with added support to run as a "Real Terminal Server/Wang 2200 Multi User System" for connecting terminals over the host's serial ports and running on Linux without GUI/wxWidgets dependencies.

-For the GUI/Original version; added a Terminal mode (select the 2336DW in the CPU menu) to use the host's serial ports to connect to a real Wang2200 system
+For the GUI/Original version: added a Terminal mode (select the 2236DW in the CPU menu) to use the host's serial ports to connect to a real Wang 2200 system

 > **Disclaimer**: I used AI assistance quite extensively, otherwise this wouldn't be possible or would take me "years" to do this.

-## Run this on a Raspberry PI and connect a real Wang 2x36 terminal
+## Run this on a Raspberry Pi and connect a real Wang 2x36 terminal
-* Build the ARM version on linux (see below for build instructions)
+* Build the ARM version on Linux (see below for build instructions)
 * Copy over the binary to the Raspberry Pi
-* Plug in your serial adapters and connect terminal/s, up to 4 should work
+* Plug in your serial adapters and connect terminals, up to 4 should work
 * Run the executable `./wangemu-terminal-server-aarch64 --web-config`
 * Initial config is 1 terminal and using /dev/ttyUSB0 - if you have a terminal connected there it should work already
-* Configure the setup via web - http://(ip or hostname of the Pi):8080 - click apply and reset
+* Configure the setup via web - http://(IP or hostname of the Pi):8080 - click apply and reset
 * Settings should apply, any extra terminals should come up
 * For information on configuration, check the original documentation [emu.html](http://www.wang2200.org/emu.html)
-* wangemu.ini manual configuration should work the same, you will need to stop the emulator first otherwise it'll overwrite the .ini file on exit
+* wangemu.ini manual configuration should work the same, you will need to stop the emulator first otherwise it will overwrite the .ini file on exit
-* For automatic startup on boot, copy over the setup-startup.sh and start-wangemu.sh script, run sudo ./setup-startup.sh
+* For automatic startup on boot, copy over the setup-startup.sh and start-wangemu.sh scripts, run sudo ./setup-startup.sh

-###  Null modem wiring I've used for connecting a Terminal to the USB Serial Adaptor
+###  Null modem wiring I've used for connecting a terminal to the USB serial adapter

 | DB9 (PC/Emu) | DB25 (Wang 2X36DW) | Signal     | Notes                                     |
 |--------------|--------------------|------------|-------------------------------------------|